-Michael G. Murray, provides comprehensive legal assistance to individuals and families in a variety of immigration-related matters.
-Our extensive experience, knowledge of United States immigration law, and familiarity with United States Citizenship and Immigration Services (USCIS) procedures has contributed to a consistent record of success.
-Our immigration law offices are located in Austin, Texas and Miami, Florida, but we serve clients nationwide.
+Michael G. Murray provides comprehensive legal assistance to individuals and families in a variety of immigration-related matters.
+Our extensive experience, knowledge of U.S. immigration law, and familiarity with the United States Citizenship and Immigration Services (USCIS) procedures have contributed to a consistent record of success.
+Our law offices are located in Austin, Texas, and Miami, Florida, but we serve clients nationwide.

-We know the path to citizenship is not always smooth.
-Some make the trek on their own.
-Others get stuck along the way.
-No matter where you are on your journey, we take pride in helping you navigate through unfamiliar territory.
+At the Law Office of Michael G. Murray, P.A., we know the path to citizenship is not always smooth.
+Although some successfully make the trek on their own, many others get stuck along the way.
+It is sometimes difficult to get a second chance, but no matter where you are on your journey, we take pride in helping you navigate through this unfamiliar territory.

 Let us be your guide.

-At the law firm of Michael G. Murray, P.A., we work within the bounds of United States immigration law to reunite families and accomplish other immigration goals for our clients.
+At the law firm of Michael G. Murray, P.A., we work within the bounds of U.S. laws to reunite families and accomplish other immigration goals for our clients.

 Those in foster care and whose reunification with one or both parents is not possible, can obtain legal immigration status.

-Asylum may be granted to people in the United States who are unable or unwilling to return their home country because of a well-founded fear of persecution.
+Asylum may be granted to people in the U.S. who are unable or unwilling to return their home country because of a well-founded fear of persecution.

 There are three ways to obtain U.S. citizenship: by being born in the United States, by being born to a U.S. citizen or through the naturalization process.